ref-xx/citacop/README.md

 Citacop is written for OCS Systems.
 Deluxe Paint, Personal Paint, Amos, and other OCS/ESC image viewers will love your exported image files. :D
 Citacop exports highly compatible, uncompressed raw ILBM.

+Supports Amiga Low-Res, Med-Res and Laced saving.
+Aspect ratio compansation when previewing Med-res images.
+2 to 32 Colors are supported.
+EHB and HAM modes are NOT supported.

 ## Features
 - 🖼️ **Color Quantization**: Reduce the color depth of images to a specified number of colors.
 - 🎨 **Amigafy an Image**: Generate Amiga palettes and apply them to your image to constrain colors to 4096 Amiga colors (this is not Amiga-compatible, of course—it’s for an authentic Amiga 500 look).